 Most landlords are required to give you the Landlord’s Certificate by January 31.

 If your landlord only rents one unit, you have to ask for a Landlord’s Certificate.
 Then your landlord must give you your Landlord’s Certificate within a reasonable amount of time after you ask for it.
 A “reasonable amount of time” usually means within about a week.
 The state may fine landlords for each Landlord Certificate they don’t provide.

 If you moved during the year, both landlords should give you a certificate.
 Make sure your previous landlord has your address.

 What can I do if my landlord didn’t give me a Landlord’s Certificate?

-If your landlord did not give you a Landlord’s Certificate, ask him or her to give you the Vermont Tax Department Landlord’s Certificate: Form LC-142.
+If your landlord did not give you a Landlord’s Certificate, ask the landlord to give you the Vermont Tax Department Landlord’s Certificate: Form LC-142.
 Your landlord is required to give it to you.

-The Vermont Tax Department could fine your landlord $200.00 if he or she refuses to give you your Landlord’s Certificate or gives you a Certificate with the wrong information on it.
+The Vermont Tax Department could fine your landlord $200 if he or she refuses to give you your Landlord’s Certificate.

 If it’s not a mistake or misunderstanding, call the Vermont Department of Taxes toll-free at 1-866-828-2865.
 Tell them that the information your landlord put on the Landlord’s Certificate is wrong.
 Ask them to help you get your landlord to correct it.